* This is the Consumer Version. *

 Fat can escape into the blood from the bone marrow when a long bone is fractured or during bone surgery and form an embolus.

-Amniotic fluid that is forced into the pelvic veins during a tumultuous childbirth can form an embolus.
+Amniotic fluid that is forced into the pelvic veins during a complicated childbirth can form an embolus.

 Cancer cells in clumps may break free into the circulation to form tumor emboli.

 Air bubbles may form emboli if a catheter in one of the large veins (central veins) is inadvertently opened to air.
-Air emboli may also form when a vein is operated on (such as when a blood clot is being removed) or when a person is being resuscitated (because of the force of chest compressions).
-An additional risk is underwater diving (see Pulmonary (lung) barotrauma).
+Air emboli may also form when a vein is operated on (such as when a blood clot is being removed).
+An additional risk is underwater diving ( decompression sickness).

 Infected material may also form emboli and travel to the lung.
 Causes include intravenous drug use, certain heart valve infections, and inflammation of a vein with blood clot formation and infection (septic thrombophlebitis).